cminyade/Data_Alchemists/README.md

 ## 4. Dataset Overview

-The dataset contains film records classified between 2022 and 2025 by KFCB.
+The dataset contains film records classified between FY 2022/2023 and FY 2024/2025 by KFCB.